On Insoluble Transitive Subgroups in the Holomorph of a Finite Soluble Group: Introduction

 \begin{question} What are the pairs $(G,N)$ of finite groups such that $N$ is soluble, $G$ is an insoluble transitive subgroup of $\Hol(N)$, and the stabiliser in $G$ of any element of $N$ is also soluble? \end{question}

 It is perhaps surprising that such pairs $(G,N)$ do exist.
-In the smallest example, $N$ is the elementary abelian group of order $8$ and $G$ is the simple group of order $168$.
+In the smallest example, $N$ is the elementary abelian group of order $8$ and $G \cong \GL_3(2)$.
 We will define a notion of irreducibility for a solution $(G,N)$ of Question \ref{main-qn}, and then classify all irreducible solutions.
-More precisely, in Theorem \ref{irred-constr} we describe a family of irreducible solutions to Question \ref{main-qn}, and in Theorem \ref{irred-class} we show that these are the only irreducible solutions.
+More precisely, in Theorem \ref{irred-constr} we describe a family of irreducible solutions, and in Theorem \ref{irred-class} we show that there are no others.
 Theorem \ref{main-thm} is then a consequence of Theorem \ref{irred-class}.

 For the reader's convenience, we now briefly review the topics of Hopf-Galois theory and skew braces which form the background to this work.